 Our fresh sprouts are packaged in resealable punnets that are made from 100% recycled plastic.
 We have researched extensively the alternatives to using plastic packaging.
 Our sprouts produce heat, which creates condensation inside the punnet.
 This would cause our sprouts to deteriorate quickly.
 The sprouts need airflow and a material that is anti-mist to prevent the condensation.
 We cannot find any other material currently available that we can use.
 We looked into biodegradable packaging, but, along with many other eco-conscious companies, we did not go down that route due to the overwhelming research that biodegradable has a greater environmental impact than non-biodegradeable.
 In fact research even suggests paper packaging is also worse for the environment.
 So until technology catches up and a viable alternative is created we are sticking to 100% recycled plastic and we encourage our customers to please re-use these punnets.
 They make great Tupperware!
 We will keep a close eye on packaging developments, and in the meantime, we use energy from our cold store to heat our growing rooms, solar panels to provide electricity to our warehouse, and have self-compostable toilets in our premises (and our homes) to reduce our water run-off.
 If you have any questions or comments, please get in touch.

-My China Rose looks furry on the root, is it going mouldy?
+My sprouts look furry on the root, are they going mouldy?

-No it’s not.
+No, they’re not.
 As sprouts are a live plant they keep growing after we pack them.
-China Rose is unique in that the root of the sprout grows tiny root hairs, or rootlets, as the sprout searches for water.
+Sometimes, the root of the sprout grows tiny root hairs, or rootlets, as the sprout searches for water.
 These are often mistaken for mould.
 You will find if you give the punnet a little shake, the rootlets will disappear.
 They are perfectly safe to eat and just a sign your sprouts are alive and well.

 Why is my Alfalfa a different colour to what I am used to?